Five Breathing Exercises to to Reduce Stress

 This technique was developed by integrative medicine Andrew Weil, MD, and again is based on the yogic technique pranayama.

 Here's how to do it: sit with your back straight and place the tip of your tongue behind your upper front teeth.
-You’ll need to keep it there throughout this breathing exercise.
-Then, exhale through your mouth, making a "whoosh" sound.
+Maintain this position throughout the breathing exercise.
+Then, exhale through your mouth, creating a "whoosh" sound.

-• Close your mouth and inhale through your nose to the silent count of four.
+• Close your mouth, inhale through your nose, and count till four.

-• Open your mouth and exhale through it, making a whoosh sound to a count of eight.
+• Open your mouth and exhale through it, making a whoosh sound for eight seconds.

 Repeat this cycle three more times, with a recommended practice at least twice a day.